AnnaKiulafli/anna_kiulafli_kse_stage2_2026/docs/AI_ASSISTANCE_SUMMARY.md

 AI-assisted work was reviewed through pull requests.
 Relevant merged pull requests include PR #3, PR #5, and PR #6.
 Examples of corrections requested before merge included clarifying administrative granularity, avoiding misleading interpretations of recorded alerts as attacks, excluding partial-day data from analysis and modeling, and correcting GitHub workflow issues before merging.

 This file is only a concise summary of AI-assisted work.

-It is not the full AI interaction log required for submission, and it does not include unverifiable private prompts, timestamps, conversation quotes, or personal information.
+© 2026 Anna Kiulafli.
+All rights reserved.

+This document was created, reviewed, and edited by Anna Kiulafli with assistance from ChatGPT and Codex.
+The final structure, wording, methodological statements, and publication decisions were approved by the author.